bryanwweber/orbital-mechanics-notes/time-since-periapsis-and-keplers-equation/elliptical-orbit-time-in-shadow.md

 # Example: Time in Earth's Shadow

-A satellite is in a 500 km by 5000 km orbit with its apse line parallel to the line from the earth to the Sun, as in {numref}`fig:ellipse-time-in-shadow-figure`.
-Find the time that the satellite is in the earth's shadow if:
+A satellite is in a 500 km by 5000 km orbit with its apse line parallel to the line from the Earth to the Sun, as in {numref}`fig:ellipse-time-in-shadow-figure`.
+Find the time that the satellite is in the Earth's shadow if:

 1. the apogee is toward the Sun
 2. the perigee is toward the Sun

 {numref}`fig:ellipse-time-in-shadow-figure` shows the shaded and sunlit regions of the orbit.
-The satellite will be in shade when its orbit intersects the lines at the edge of the earth, on the other side from the Sun.
+The satellite will be in shade when its orbit intersects the lines at the edge of the Earth, on the other side from the Sun.
 When apogee is towards the Sun, the satellite is in the shade from $a$ to $b$, and when perigee is towards the Sun, the satellite is in the shade from $c$ to $d$.

 ```{code-cell} ipython3
 :tags: [remove-cell]